National Oceanic and Atmospheric Administration (NOAA), Commerce.

-Written comments must be submitted on or before September 24, 2010.
+To ensure consideration, written or on-line comments must be submitted on or before January 13, 2020.

 FOR FURTHER INFORMATION CONTACT:

-The National Oceanic and Atmospheric Administration (NOAA) collects vessel license, vessel registration, catch, and unloading information from operators of United States (U.S.) purse seine vessels fishing within a large region of the central and western Pacific Ocean.
-This is governed by the Treaty on Fisheries between the Governments of Certain Pacific Island States and the Government of the United States of America, signed in Port Moresby, Papua New Guinea, in 1987, and its annexes, schedules and implementing agreements, as amended (Treaty).
-The collection of information is required to meet U.S. obligations under the Treaty.
+The National Oceanic and Atmospheric Administration (NOAA) collects vessel license, vessel registration, catch, and unloading information from operators of U.S. purse seine vessels fishing under the provisions of the Treaty on Fisheries between the Governments of Certain Pacific Island States and the Government of the United States of America (Treaty).
+The Treaty provides access for U.S. purse seine vessels to fish in the exclusive economic zones (EEZs) of Pacific Island Parties to the Treaty (PIPs).
+The PIPs include Australia, Cook Islands, Federated States of Micronesia, Fiji, Kiribati, Marshall Islands, Nauru, New Zealand, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu.
+This collection of information is required to meet U.S. obligations under the Treaty.

 II.
 Method of Collection

-All forms are to be submitted in hard copy, via mail.
+All information are to be submitted in hard copy via mail or through electronic reporting.

 OMB Control Number: 0648-0218.